sammygithaiga/Bot-Batr/README.md

 # Bot Batttlr
 Phase 2 WK2 Code Challenge Date, 02/05/2024 By Samuel Githaiga Live Demo

-Check The Project Right Here(https://prod.liveshare.vsengsaas.visualstudio.com/join?4CC8F92F1C40494397BA3BFC5844D09546FE) Description
+Check The Project Right Here() Description

-The Transaction Management System is a web app for tracking financial transactions.
+The  is a web app for tracking financial transactions.
 It offers features like viewing transactions in a table, adding new ones, and filtering by keywords.
 Users can also sort transactions alphabetically by category or description.

 Objective